 • be registered for GST.

-We encourage you to apply if your organisation is focused on:
+We encourage you to apply if you are an eligible organisation that is focused on growing workforce participation in Queensland.

 Step 2: Review the program documents, aims and requirements